pilathrajemis/info/React/tutorial/Readme.md

 - JSX stands for JavaScript XML.
 JSX allows us to write HTML in React.
 JSX makes it easier to write and add HTML in React.

 **Why React**
+- Open Source
 - Virtual DOM  (React is fast)
 - Reusable Web Components
+- Maintained by Facebook
+-